 - Non-perishables (e.g., juice boxes, peanut butter, canned foods, crackers, shelf-stable milk)

 It is recommended to pack at least two weeks’ worth of these supplies in a waterproof, insulated bag.
 Make sure you keep supplies up to date, so it is always ready to go!
-Ever so often, go through your emergency kit and look for expiration date of medication and food, revise prescription if needed and check whether the batteries are working or not.
+Every so often, go through your emergency kit and look for expiration date of medication and food, revise prescriptions if needed, and check whether the batteries are working or not.

 What to Do When the Power Goes Out